 Fiber Cement siding: is a mixture of wood fibers, sand, and cement.
 Popular brand: James Hardie®

-Engineered Wood siding: are wood strands that are coated with a resin binder, compressed to create a board of superior strength and then treated to protect against termites and rot.
+Engineered Wood siding consists of wood strands that are coated with a resin binder, compressed to create a board of superior strength, and then treated to protect against termites and rot.
 Popular brand: LP Smartside®

 Both products are made to mimic the look and feel of natural wood siding, with less hassle of maintenance and cost.
-The interest of this type of siding has risen dramatically due to its durability and low-cost wood alternative.
-It is available in many styles and colors in both brands – James Hardie® and LP Smartside® .
+The interest in this type of siding has risen dramatically due to its durability and low-cost wood alternative.
+It is available in many styles and colors in both brands – James Hardie® and LP Smartside®.

 Pricing is dependent on the brand and finishes you choose.